 Instead of topping the subs with all the cheese, distribute some of it under the meatballs.
 With the heat, the melty later will also make a barrier between the cheese and the bread.
 You can also use sliced cheese.

 Don’t let the assembled subs sit out longer than necessary since this gives the bread time to soak up the sauce.

 - 1 large egg, lightly beaten

-- Spread the onion evenly on the bottom of the crockpot.
+- Spread the onion evenly onto the bottom of the slow cooker dish.

-- In a large bowl, mix the chicken, bread crumbs, egg, seasonings, and Parmesan cheese.
+- In a large bowl, mix the ground meat with bread crumbs, egg, seasonings, and Parmesan cheese.

-- Cover, and cook on low for 6 to 8 hours.
+- Cover the dish with the lid and cook on low for 6 hours or high for 3 hours.

 - To serve, slice or fold open each hoagie roll, sprinkle a little cheese at the bottom, and top with meatballs and some sauce.
 Sprinkle additional cheese and enjoy.